SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.2.md

     ![CDS Build on Save](./img/Ex0_CDS_Build_On_Save.png)

-    Don't forget to press "Save" at the bottom of the screen!
+    If you change this setting, don't forget to press "Save" at the bottom of the screen!

 # \</prerequisite>